Code-Institute-Submissions/rlopezba1-MilestoneProject2/README.md

 6. [GitHub](https://github.com/) is used to store the projects code after being pushed from Git.
 7. [Microsoft Photo Editor](https://www.microsoft.com/en-us/windows/photo-movie-editor) was used to resizing images and editing photos for the website.
 8. [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design process.
+9. [Sweetalert (JS library)](https://sweetalert.js.org/docs/) was used to create a window pop up when the game is finish.

 ## Testing
 - [Click here to view the testing for this project!](/testing.md)